LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    node server.js
    ```

-   The Node service listens on port `3005` and requires the password on each API
-   call via the `X-Reauth-Password` header.
+   The Node service listens on port `3005` and requires the password on each API call via the `X-Reauth-Password` header. (*Only if you have enabled the option for this in the `.env`*)

 2. Generate a certificate and create the TLS secret.
-The repository does not
-   include `server.key` or `server.crt`, so run the script below to create them
-   locally before making the Kubernetes secret:
+The repository does not include `server.key` or `server.crt`, so run the script below to create them locally before making the Kubernetes secret:

    ```bash
    bash scripts/generate-cert.sh